la-haute-societe/grunt-ssh-deploy-release/README.md

 #### onBeforeDeployExecute
-Array (or function returning array) of commands to execute on remote.
+Array (or function returning array) of commands to execute on the remote server.

 Type: function(deployer) | []